-In general, for performance reasons, class exceptions should be used sparingly, as a time-saver for resolving difficult-to-determine cases while attempting to manually match classes.
-It is always better to revise your inclusion and exclusion rules if you find yourself applying lots of class exceptions to a sync job.
+In general, for performance reasons, you should use class exceptions sparingly.
+They are a time-saver for resolving difficult-to-determine cases while manually matching classes.
+It is better to revise your inclusion and exclusion rules than to add more class exceptions.
+Keep this in mind if you are applying lots of class exceptions to a sync job.